- 1 Why Should You Use Women’s Tennis Shoes?

 3. ASICS Women’s GEL-Resolution 5 Tennis Shoe

-Those opting for the ASICS Gel Resolution 5 tennis shoes generally have specific needs in mind that they wish to meet.
-This shoe can provide quite a good balance when you are performing a variety of sideway movements, protecting your ankle and also giving you comfort.
+Those opting for the ASICS Gel-Resolution 5 tennis shoes generally have specific needs in mind that they wish to meet.
+This shoe can provide quite a good balance when you are performing a variety of sideways movements, protecting your ankle, and also giving you comfort.

 Aside from breathability and coolness, the gel technology also provides superior comfort around the midsole, while efficiently attenuating shock.
 This makes it very easy for you to jump and run towards the tennis ball for prolonged times, without getting too tired in the process.